 An introduction to facial ringworm

-Facial ringworm, otherwise known as tinea faciei, is a variant of ringworm that commonly affects regions of the face such as the forehead, around the eyes, the nose, cheeks and chin.
+Facial ringworm, otherwise known as tinea faciei, is a variant of ringworm that commonly affects facial areas such as the forehead, around the eyes, the nose, cheeks and chin.

-Facial ringworm is considered to be quite rare, although it is often misdiagnosed as other skin conditions such as eczema, rosacea or acne.
+It is considered to be rare, although it is often misdiagnosed or initially confused with other skin conditions such as eczema or rosacea.
 When facial ringworm occurs in men around the beard area, it is known as tinea barbae .

 As with other fungal infections, facial ringworm is caused by a strain of the Candida albicans fungus, which is found naturally on your skin and in your digestive tracts as a yeast.